jbattat/reproduce_padovani/README.md

 Padovani et al, Cosmic-ray ionization of molecular clouds https://doi.org/10.1051/0004-6361/200911794

 In our manuscript, we need to "degrade" the cosmic ray spectrum as the CRs pass through a molecular cloud.
-Padovani provides a method for this (actually, the approach is taken from Takayanagi, 1973).
+Padovani provides a method for this (actually, the approach is taken from [Takayanagi, 1973](https://ui.adsabs.harvard.edu/abs/1973PASJ...25..327T/).
 For simplicity, let’s assume that all CRs are protons, and that the cloud is made entirely of H2.

 + $j(E,N)$ 		Degraded CR spectrum after traversing column density $N(H_2)$
 + $j(E_0, 0)$		Starting spectrum incident on $H_2$ cloud (so $N(H_2)=0$)